 # Prowl Binding

-This is the binding for the Prowl (opens new window) iOS push service.
-It has been written from scratch and therefore it is not based on the original 1.x Prowl binding.
-It has no other purpose than sending push messages to iOS devices.
+This binding integrates the Prowl (opens new window) iOS push service.
+It was written from scratch and is not based on the original 1.x Prowl binding.
+Its only purpose is to send push messages to iOS devices.

 # Binding Configuration

-The binding does not require any manual configuration on the binding level.
+The binding does not require any manual configuration at the binding level.

 # Thing Configuration

-This binding has only one thing called Broker.
-If you want to use this binding, just add a broker instance and configure the API key, which you can generate on the Prowl website.
-You can also modify the application property, which identifies the originator of these push messages.
-If you want to have specific refresh time for the remaining free push messages channel, you can edit the refresh property.
-Anyway beware - every check consumes one free push message you can send in an hour.
+This binding has a single Thing called Broker.
+To use it, add a broker instance and configure the API key (generate it on the Prowl website).
+You can also set the application property, which identifies the originator of these push messages.
+If you want a specific refresh interval for the remaining free push-messages channel, set the refresh property.
+Be aware: every check consumes one of the free push messages you can send per hour.

 # Channels

-The broker thing has only one channel keeping the number of free push messages, which can be sent.
+The broker Thing has one channel exposing the number of free push messages remaining this hour.

 # Example